SwiftGraphs/Grape/README.md

 Grape uses simd to calculate position and velocity.
 Currently it takes ~0.015 seconds to iterate 120 times over the example graph(2D).
 (77 vertices, 254 edges, with manybody, center, collide and link forces.
 Release build on a M1 Max, tested with command `swift test -c release`)

 For 3D simulation, it takes ~0.019 seconds for the same graph and same configs.

+> [!IMPORTANT]
+> Due to heavy use of generics (some of which is not inlined in Debug mode), the performance in Debug build is ~100x slower than Release build.
+Grape might ship a version with pre-inlined generics to address this problem.

 <br/>